edp48/turn_and_burn/Sci_tech_2025/README.md

 This folder contains all the files needed to reproduce the Data Presented in my Paper "Optimal Cislunar Trajectories with Continuous, High-Thrust Nuclear-Thermal Propulsion" Presented at SciTech in January of 2025.
 The contents of the folder are as follows:

-Scitech_presentation2025.pdf: A pdf copy of the Presentation
+Scitech_presentation2025.pdf: A pdf copy of the Presentation $\sigma$

 Exhaust_Prop: A Folder that contains the .mat and .m files needed to create all the figures associated with the case study that exhausted all of the spacecraft's propellant.